rrrlw/TDAstats/README.md

 ## Overview

-TDAstats is an R pipeline for topological data analysis, specifically, the use of persistent homology in Vietoris-Rips simiplicial complexes to study the shape of data.
+TDAstats is an R pipeline for computing persistent homology in topological data analysis.

 ## Installation